TRACKER LAUNCH DATE ASTRONOMY SPACEX CONTROVERSY FAQ REFLECT ORBITAL

 ~390kmALTITUDE

 Building on Znamya-2's success, a larger 25-metre follow-on mirror was deployed from Progress M-40.
-The target was magnitude 3 — comparable to a moderately bright star visible at dusk — and a 7km ground illumination footprint.
+The target was ground-footprint brightness of 5–10× the full moon within a 7km zone, with the ability to hold the illuminated spot over a fixed target for minutes at a time.
 The mirror began to unfurl but snagged on an antenna on the exterior of the Progress craft.
 Attempts to free it failed.
 The partially deployed mirror was then jettisoned, burned up in the atmosphere, and the programme was effectively cancelled.
 The timing was poor: Mir was already in decline and would be deorbited in March 2001.
 No Znamya-3 or successor mission was ever funded.

 ERA 02 · THE 25-YEAR GAP · 1999–2024